scenarioo/scenarioo-js/README.md

 });
 ```

-This example will report one `use case` containing one `scenario` with several steps including screenshots, that everybody can browse using the Scenarioo Viewer Web Application.
+This simple example will report one `use case` containing one `scenario` with several steps including screenshots, that everybody can browse using the Scenarioo Viewer Web Application.

-If you turned it on in the configuration, scenarioo will as well automatically report one additional step with a screenshot at the end of the test or when the test or an expectation failed.
+Scenarioo will as well automatically report one additional step with a screenshot at the end of the test or when the test or an expectation failed, if you enabled so in the configuration (see above).

-There are also functions like `fdescribe`, `xdescribe`, `xit`, `fit` in the DSL such that you have the same comfort as with using jasmine directly - or even more: there is even a special `pending` to mark temporarily disabled tests with a special pending-comment, which even works with protractor's asynch tests (contains a workaround for a known bug to the `pend`-feature of jasmine, which not works with protractor).

-To avoid misspelling and cluttering of labels, the Labels have to be registered before usage with the Fluent DSL.
+To make this example work, the Labels have to be registered first before usage with the Fluent DSL.
 Refer to [exampleFluentDslLabelDefinitions.js](example/test/exampleFluentDslLabelDefinitions.js) to see how to register
 labels for usage in useCases, scenarios and steps.
+This is to avoid misspelling and cluttering of labels in all your tests.
-But of course you do not have to add any labels if you not want to use any.
+But of course you do not have to add any labels, as long as you not want to label your tests.

+There are also functions like `fdescribe`, `xdescribe`, `xit`, `fit` in the DSL such that you have the same comfort as with using jasmine directly - or even more: there is even a special `pending` to mark temporarily disabled tests with a special pending-comment, which even works with protractor's asynch tests (contains a workaround for a known bug to the `pend`-feature of jasmine, which not works with protractor).

 If you do not like to use a special DSL in your tests, you can still use [Vanilla Jasmine Style](#vanilla-jasmine-style) to write your tests.
 But we not recommend to do so, because adding additional informations to your reports is less elegant using that other style.